 What Are Implant-Supported Dentures?

-Implant-Supported dentures address many of the issues and challenges of traditional dentures.
-They will not move during eating or talking, and dental implants are the only form of tooth replacement that stimulates bone growth, rather than allowing the jaw to atrophy.
+Implant-supported dentures address many of the issues and challenges of traditional ones They will not move during eating or talking, and dental implants are the only form of tooth replacement that stimulates bone growth, rather than allowing the jaw to atrophy.

 An implant is a titanium screw that replaces the tooth root.
 The implants are embedded directly into the jawbone, providing an extremely stable foundation for an individual crown or a full denture appliance.